Suburban Rail Loop: Cost

+In March 2025, Infrastructure Australia released an evaluation of the project's first stage, SRL East, concluding that its costs outweighed its projected benefits.
+The report found that the benefit-cost ratio had been significantly overstated by the Victorian government and urged greater transparency around the business case.
+The independent body also criticised the business case for lacking sufficient detail on the full scope of the project, while relying heavily on assumed benefits from future stages that may not be delivered for several decades.
+It recommended that the government develop an “exit strategy” should future assessments continue to show limited value.
+The Victorian government, as with previous criticisms of the project, rejected the findings, maintaining its commitment and arguing it would drive long-term economic and population growth.
+The federal government, which has committed $2.2 billion to SRL East, stated it is considering the report's findings and that any future funding would be assessed in line with Infrastructure Australia's recommendations.

 Patronage

 The Strategic Analysis released by the government in 2018 projects total daily trips on the SRL of 400,000 by 2051, making the line the busiest in Melbourne.
-It suggests that morning peak would have a 60:40 ratio of clockwise to counter-clockwise travel, with the balance reversed in the afternoon peak; by comparison, Melbourne's radial lines operate at a 90:10 ratio.
+It suggests that morning peak would have a 60:40 ratio of clockwise to anticlockwise travel, with the balance reversed in the afternoon peak; by comparison, Melbourne's radial lines operate at a 90:10 ratio.

 Independent analysis of the plan by SGS Economics in the weeks following its release broadly supported the Strategic Assessment, noting that if the SRL had been in operation in 2018, a 2 km catchment around each station would have captured "roughly: 270,600 jobs, 416,100 residents, 212,300 workers, and 112,600 higher education students".
 It argued that SRL East, consequently, would have served 30,000–50,000 daily trips if in operation in 2018, with the qualification that the level of service provided would need to make travel time competitive with car journeys.
 However, it concluded that the benefits and potential patronage of the North-East and two western sections were more nebulous, as their impact would depend on the efficiency with which the project was leveraged to create new development.